How to Clean Your Laser Printer and Toner Cartridges

 3. Open the laser printer.
 To see the best way to open your laser printer, look at your printer's owner's manual.

 4. Remove the detachable components.
 This includes the toner cartridge, the toner bottle, and the drum unit.
-Do not touch the surface of the drum unit and place it in an area with no light.
+Avoid touching the surface of the drum unit and place it in an area with no direct light, excessive heat, or humidity.

 5. Wipe your toner cartridge(s) with the activated toner cloth.
 Remove excess toner while resting the toner cartridge on a second activated toner cloth.